 Again, this is similar to what Achedaway Pro has.
 The top and bottom of the motor are plastic but feel smooth – almost like rubber was added.
 This is a top-notch build.

 Overall, this device gives a very positive first impression.
 It has the premium feel you expect from a top-brand product.
-It’s like a 180-degree turn from the rather disappointing show by the Recovapro Lite device.
+It’s like a 180-degree turn from the rather disappointing show by the Recovapro Lite massage gun.

 What Else is Included?